 Try the Institute’s 7-step process for working through betrayal:

 - Observe and acknowledge what’s happened.
 Healing starts with awareness.
 Pay attention.
-Listen and learn what happened before and what’s going on now.
+Listen actively and learn what happened before and what’s going on now.
 It’s important to acknowledge not only what caused the broken trust, but the impact on those affected.
 As a leader, the fact that you’ve come to terms with a problem doesn’t mean that others have.

 - Reframe the experience.
 After a betrayal, people feel vulnerable and contract their focus.
 They have a hard time seeing a bigger picture.
 Ask questions that open up new ways to think about the situation: What role did I play?
 How can I change my response?
 What choices or options do I have now?